AntonRomankovSetronica/barrage-school-ecatalog/README.md

 ## Task 5

 As we're going to have admin part - so we need to provide some security to our API.
-We don't want anybody will be able to use it.
+We don't want anybody will be able to use it unauthorized.

-There is a bunch of different security flows, however we're going to implement only 4 following:
+There is a bunch of different security flows, however we're going to implement only following 4:

 * Bearer
 * Basic